 Interconnecting the concepts of sustainability, innovation and transformation, this book explains how organizations have successfully transformed themselves and wider society to foster a more sustainable future, and identifies the difficulties and challenges along the way.
 Part of the Principle of Responsible Management Education (PRME) series, the book promotes a strong voice for meeting sustainability challenges for transformative change in a globalized world through business education and practice.

 A transition to a more sustainable way of doing business can only be attained by combining technology with profound system innovations and lifestyle changes.
-The chapters in the book, each written by a strong and well-recognized team of researchers in the field, open up the discussion about a new partnership between innovation and transformation that includes the global society (big world), the biosphere (small planet), and also requires a deep mind-shift.
-The book presents cases from business (including Ikea and Eataly) and other service networks including the BoP, and illustrates how these organizations have transformed themselves for a sustainable future.
+The chapters in the book, each written by a strong and well-recognized team of researchers in the field, open up the discussion about a new partnership between sustainability, innovation, and transformation that includes the global society (big world), the biosphere (small planet), and also requires a deep mind shift.
+The book presents cases from business (including Ikea and Eataly) and other service networks including the Base of the Pyramid (BoP), and illustrates how these organizations have transformed themselves for a sustainable future.
 The research perspectives are macro (policies and legislation), meso (institutional practices) and micro (business practices and individual behavior).
 This book is where research meets real-world business and societal practice.
 The chapters are grounded in business research, specifically the interdependencies between sustainability, innovation, and transformation, which makes for a robust basis for describing, explaining, and understanding the complex challenges faced by business and society in the 21st century.

 The book is intended for graduate- and postgraduate-level students and executive education with implications for practitioners.
 Furthermore, it contributes to multidisciplinary research in the field of interaction between business and society with a view to extending the firm-centric view to encompass a broader, systemic, and dynamic understanding of business and societal transformation.